Earth Day Science Projects to Inspire Little Environmentalists

 Explore solar energy, investigate water pollution, and discover the joys of composting by conducting these super-cool experiments at home.

 Earth Day is a chance for us to learn more about our beautiful planet and how we can protect it from harm.
-Environmental and conservation scientists are at the forefront of studying the detrimental impact humans have on our environment while working to find solutions that will help motivate people to alter their behavior to restore our planet.
-We can't think of a better way to celebrate the meaning of Earth Day than by carrying out these fun and engaging experiments that challenge us to rethink our consumption and reduce our waste at home.
+We can't think of a better way to celebrate the meaning of Earth Day than with some of these fun and engaging experiments that challenge us to rethink our consumption and reduce our waste at home.

 Build a wind-powered sail car